How to fix problems in a new build home

 If you don’t receive any satisfaction from your warranty provider you could:

 - Complain internally to NHBC or other warranty provider – make sure you follow their complaints procedure

 - Make a claim about the warranty provider to the Financial Ombudsman Service (this has the advantage of being free, but it could exclude you from being able to make a court claim.
 The FOS is also not specialised in the area of new homes as it mostly deals with financial services rather than new homes insurance)

 - The warranty provider may suggest that you try alternative dispute resolution (mediation) as a cheaper alternative to court action

 - Issue a claim in court – but you will need to be aware of the strict time limits of bringing a court case and will need a lawyer who is specialised in new homes claims

 - You could also contact an organisation called the Consumer Code for Homebuilders.
 All homes with a warranty issued by NHBC and Premier are covered by the code.
+(BLP and other providers have their own similar Codes).
 The body has a dispute resolution service which can make awards to homebuyers of up to £15,000.
 It doesn’t, however, seem to handle many complaints.
 In 2013, it considered just 22 of them, nine of which were rejected and three of which were withdrawn before adjudication.
 Just nine succeeded in part and not a single claim succeeded in full.
 Homebuyers using the service claimed a total of £133,845, but only £26,512 was awarded to homebuyers